broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-bulk-ingest-instructions.md

 # Bulk Ingest Instructions

-The bulk ingest workflow has one distinct difference from it's non-bulk counterpart and required several more input parameters
+The bulk ingest workflow has one distinct difference from its non-bulk counterpart and requires several more input parameters.
-It can load in more than 10k samples at a time
-We do this by directly mapping the sample ids and their gcp storage path locations and loading them that way.
+It can load in more than 10k samples at a time by directly mapping sample ids to their GCS storage path locations.
-In order to do this, we need some additional information from you the user.
+In order to do this, the bulk ingest workflow needs to collect some additional information from the user.

 Since we ask for so many additional inputs, we have tried to streamline the process in two ways.
 The first is that we have defaults of the most common values that are input automatically.
-They are listed below.
+These are listed below.
 The second is that we use the information we have to the best of our abilities to make educated guesses about what columns you may want to use

 The logic for these guesses is also below.

 Since you are planning to use a bulk ingest workflow, we recommend that you use a sample set to load your data

-## TODO: fellow variant team members, should this be required?!?!?
-Why would they bulk ingest and NOT use a sample set?

 ---